Establishing trust in quantum computations: Results

-\textbf{Streamlined fidelity estimation using local randomized states---}We overcome the prohibitive size of the circuits required to implement an $n$-qubit unitary 2-design, by using local randomized state preparation and measurement of each of the $n$ qubits.
-Our insight is that an $n$-qubit unitary 2-design average can be mimicked using only single-qubit unitary 2-design averages, which require only single-qubit gates, and classical data processing.
+We overcome the prohibitive size of the circuits required to implement an $n$-qubit unitary 2-design, by employing local randomized state preparation and measurement of each of the $n$ qubits, using ideas similar to those in early works on fidelity estimation and other methods based on randomized measurements \cite{Emerson2007-am, Brydges2019-nb, Flammia2011-qj}.
+The key insight is that an $n$-qubit unitary 2-design average can be mimicked using only single-qubit unitary 2-design averages, which require only single-qubit gates, and classical data processing.
 In particular, for any bit string $y$ and error map $\mathcal{E}$,

-where $h(x,y)$ is the Hamming distance from $x$ to $y$, and $\mathcal{L} = \otimes_{i=1}^{n}\mathcal{L}_i$ where $\mathcal{L}_i[\rho]= L_i \rho L_i^{\dagger}$ and $L_i$ is a single-qubit unitary 2-design (see Appendix~\ref{app:fidelity} for a proof).
+where $h(x,y)$ is the Hamming distance from $x$ to $y$, and $\mathcal{L} = \otimes_{i=1}^{n}\mathcal{L}_i$ where $\mathcal{L}_i[\rho]= U_i \rho U_i^{\dagger}$ and $U_i$ is a single-qubit unitary 2-design [see Supporting Information (SI)~\ref{app:fidelity} for a proof].
 The summation over all bit strings, with the probability of each bit string multiplied by a Hamming distance dependent factor, accounts for the local nature of the randomized state preparation.
 This recovers the full power of an $n$-qubit unitary 2-design average using simple and efficient classical data processing.
-To use Eq.~\eqref{eq:local-twirl-F} to estimate fidelity from running motion reversal circuits we compute their \emph{adjusted success probability}, defined by
+To use \eqref{eq:local-twirl-F} to estimate fidelity from running motion reversal circuits we compute their \emph{adjusted success probability}, defined by

 Here $h_k(c)$ is the probability that $c$ outputs a bit string $y$ whose Hamming distance from $c$'s target bit string $x_c$ is $k$, \ie, $h_k(c) = \sum_{y \in D_k} P_y(c)$ where $D_k =\{y \mid h(x_c,y)=k\}$.
 A circuit's target bit string $x_c$ is the bit string that satisfies $P_{\textrm{ideal},x_c}(c)=1$.
 Not all circuits have a target bit string, but all our motion reversal circuits do.